 Size and appearance of the two species differ although it is somewhat rare to actually see them.
 The meadow vole has a long body (150-195 cm) and long tail, prominent eyes and ears, coarse fur, and is dull gray to chestnut in color with a gray belly.
 The pine vole has a short body (110-135 cm) and short tail, sunken eyes and ears, fine velvety fur, and is bright chestnut in color with a slate gray belly.

 Evidence of their activity is more diagnostic.
 Meadow voles are active on the surface of the ground, feeding on the bark of the bushes and making shallow trails in the grass or mulch around the plants.
 Food caches and droppings can be found in these surface trails.
 Pine voles are active below ground, feeding on roots.
 Subsurface trails can be found by digging around the bushes.
 These trails come to the surface where mounds of dirt can be seen.
 Holes leading into these trails are about 1” in diameter.

 Simply finding evidence of voles does not indicate a serious problem.
 To determine whether the voles are causing serious injury to the bushes, it is necessary to estimate the population of voles present.
 This requires some specialized sampling.
 It is best to contact your Extension Specialist for help with this sampling procedure.

-Management: In some cases, the removal of mulch material around the bushes can help in reducing the meadow vole population.
+Management: In some cases, removal of mulch material around bushes can help in reducing the meadow vole population.
 However, this is risky for bushes susceptible to drought stress.
-In those cases, choosing a mulch material that does not support tunneling (caves in easily) is recommended.
+In those cases, choosing a mulch material that does not support tunneling (caves in easily), such as wood chips, is recommended.
 In some New England States, any application of toxicants or poisons for the purpose of killing any mammal or bird is prohibited.
 However, some toxicants may be allowed under certain situations with the proper permits.
 Call your Extension Specialist for recommendations.